What Is the Minimum Wage in Switzerland?

 Full-Time Employee Wages

-For full-time employees in cantons with a statutory minimum wage, the rates are as specified above.
-In regions without a fixed minimum wage, CLAs play a crucial role in determining wage levels.
-For instance, the hospitality industry has CLAs that set minimum wages between CHF 19 and CHF 21 per hour, depending on the role and experience.
+For full-time employees in cantons with a statutory minimum wage, you must apply the rates in effect for 2026, as outlined above.
+In regions without a fixed minimum wage, collective labor agreements (CLAs) play a crucial role in setting enforceable wage floors.
+For example, in the hospitality sector, applicable CLAs generally establish minimum wages starting around CHF 19 per hour and rising to CHF 21 or more, depending on the role, qualifications, and level of experience.
+You should always verify whether a CLA applies to their business and ensure compliance with the most current rates.

 Part-Time Employee Wages